Central Plains War: Reunification of China (1928)

 The Northern Expedition ended with the reunification of China in 1928 under the Nanjing government, as Zhang Xueliang declared the allegiance of his Northeast Army to the Nationalist government in Nanjing, following the assassination of his father Zhang Zuolin by the Japanese Kwantung Army.
 While Chiang emerged as the paramount leader of the Republic of China, the reunification soon ran into issues as different factions in the Kuomintang disagreed over demilitarization at a military conference in 1929.
 The National Revolutionary Army was reorganized into four army groups after the Northern Expedition, incorporating armies from regional warlords.
 The First Army Group was formed by the Whampoa clique, alternatively known as the Central Army, which were directly led by Chiang himself.
 The Second Army Group consisted of elements from Guominjun led by Feng Yuxiang.
 The Third Army Group was led by Yan Xishan of the Shanxi clique, while the Fourth Army Group were led by Li Zongren of the New Guangxi clique.

-National demilitarisation conference
+National Demilitarisation Conference

-On the 1st of January, 1929, in Nanjing, the National Demilitarization Conference began.
+On 1 January 1929, in Nanjing, the National Demilitarization Conference began.
 The leading figures including Chiang, Yan, Li and Feng gathered to discuss demobilization.
 Chiang was appointed as chairman, and though the conference did see some successes, it was overall a failure.
 A 2nd conference was held in August.
 This August conference divided China into 6 military regions roughly corresponding to the regions of the major warlords (and one for the minor warlords).
 The new national army was to have 65 divisions of 11,000 men or 715,000 soldiers (not including any personnel above divisional level); this was a large reduction of the 1,502,000 men currently under arms in China.
 Yan and Feng accused Chiang of attempting to centralise military power under his control and thus remove them from their positions of power.